Who’s The Pietist Schoolman?

 I’m also an author and editor.
 My most recent books are Charles Lindbergh: A Religious Biography of America’s Most Infamous Aviator (2021) and Faith and History: A Devotional (2020), and I’m currently working on a guide to college for Christian families.
 I’ve also published three books about the Christian tradition known as Pietism, and in 2021-2022 acted at the Pietist representative in an online, ecumenical conversation about how different Christians follow Jesus.
-From 2016 to 2022, I also served as the editor and Tuesday contributor for The Anxious Bench, a group history blog at Patheos.
+I’ve been blogging since 2011, and from 2016 to 2022, I served as the editor and Tuesday contributor for The Anxious Bench, a group history blog at Patheos.

 And sometimes I’m a tour guide.
 After leading several groups of students to Europe for a travel course on the First World War, I started taking adults to that continent in 2019.
-COVID-19 put that kind of travel on hiatus for a few year, but I’m planning a new trip to Germany in June 2023.
-(Stay tuned for more details!)
+Next up is a private tour in 2024, but if you’re interested in options for 2025 and beyond, click here.

 What’s The Pietist Schoolman?